Serious Fun: How Guided Play Extends Children's Learning

 Young children’s natural curiosity and dynamic imaginations can lead to exciting and meaningful learning opportunities.
 Discover how to provide guided play experiences along with opportunities for unstructured play to support children’s knowledge in key areas and their lifelong enjoyment and pursuit of learning.

 Table of Contents

-*This section includes sample content and Try This! activities from inside the book (PDF).
+This section includes links to full chapters from inside the book (PDF).

 Marie L. Masterson and Holly Bohart

 Part One: Intentionally Creating Play Environments for Learning

 Chapter 1: Brain Science and Guided Play

 Brenna Hassinger-Das, Kathy Hirsh-Pasek, and Roberta Michnik Golinkoff

 Chapter 2: Observing, Planning, Guiding: How an Intentional teacher Meets Standards Through Play